phetsims/phet-info/doc/core-description-overview.md

 - accessibleContextResponse: Sentence case, with punctuation.
 Example: "In light source path, centered in cuvette.
 Transmittance is 52.69 percent."
 - accessibleParagraph: a paragraph of full sentences, with sentence case and punctuation.
 Example: "Transmittance is 52.96 percent."

 # Delivery of Descriptions with Screen Reader Software

+TODO: Make this more about core description.

 - Information users can find and read in the PDOM with their cursor keys without changing the state of the simualtion includes:
     - All information in the screen summary,
     - Accessible headings,